somatechlat/somafractalmemory/docs/CONFIGURATION.md

         "enabled": True,   # only relevant in DEVELOPMENT mode },
     "postgres": {
-        "url": "postgresql://postgres:postgres@postgres:5433/somamemory",
+  "url": "postgresql://postgres:postgres@postgres:5432/somamemory",
     },
 }
 ```
 * When both Redis and Postgres are provided in development or enterprise modes, `PostgresRedisHybridStore` caches writes in Redis while keeping Postgres canonical.
 * When only one is configured, the factory falls back to the available backend.
 In test mode, Redis always runs in fakeredis mode.

-When `POSTGRES_URL` is configured, the API attempts to enable the `pg_trgm` extension and create supporting indexes (`value::text` trigram GIN, memory_type expression, key prefix) to accelerate substring keyword search.
-If permissions are restricted, these steps are skipped and the system falls back to in-memory scanning for `keyword_search` and the keyword phase of hybrid recall.
+When `POSTGRES_URL` is configured, the API and core will attempt to leverage Postgres features (e.g., pg_trgm) when present for faster keyword paths.
+If permissions are restricted, the system falls back gracefully to KV scanning for `keyword_search` and the keyword phase of hybrid recall.

 TLS-related variables for Postgres are honoured when present:
 - `POSTGRES_SSL_MODE`